kadimetla/doc-adk-training/training/module34-deploying-mcp-server-cloud-run/lab.md

     import mcp.server.http_stream

     # --- Configuration ---
-    # In a serverless environment, we can use the temporary filesystem.
+    # In a serverless environment, we can use the temporary filesystem for a simple demo.
-    # In a real app, this would be a Redis/database connection string.
+    # In a real production system, this would be a connection to a dedicated external
+    # persistence service like Redis or Memorystore.
     STATE_STORAGE_PATH = "/tmp/carts"
     if not os.path.exists(STATE_STORAGE_PATH):
         os.makedirs(STATE_STORAGE_PATH)